Title IX Information and Resources

 Trinity is committed to the prevention and eradication of all forms of sexual intimidation or coercion, which are unfavorable to a living and learning community.
 Trinity provides programs to educate students about sexual misconduct and how to prevent it, as well as resources for those who have been a victim of sexual misconduct.
-For more information contact Ms. China Wilson, Title IX Coordinator.
+Here are links to a few upcoming programs this Fall 2015:

 U ASK DC